tarunshetty125/teamsync-build/README.md

 Cluely's mid-2025 data breach exposed personal information, full interview transcripts, and screenshots of 83,000 users.
 Every word spoken during an interview was stored on their servers — and then leaked.
 They charge $20/month for this privilege.

-Natively has no backend, no servers, and limited telemetry (basic GA4 install tracking, zero user data).
-Your transcripts, API keys, and screenshots never leave your machine.
+By default, Natively stores everything on your local machine, with only limited anonymous telemetry (basic GA4 install tracking, zero personal data).
+Your transcripts, API keys, and screenshots never leave your machine when using your own keys.
 The entire codebase is open-source (AGPL-3.0) and auditable.
-Zero breaches, zero data collection — that is the only acceptable standard for a tool that listens to your interviews.
+Zero breaches — that is the only acceptable standard for a tool that listens to your interviews.

 ### vs LockedIn AI — $70/month for cloud lock-in